The Top 9 Hotels in Siem Reap

 On the banks of the Siem Reap River and within walking distance of some of the best restaurants in town, this hotel has got a lot going for it.
 Among the list of pleasures are its intimate feel and pleasant pool around which the hotel pivots.
 It had a total refurb in the summer of 2016—so the rooms and amenities are all up to date.

-If I were to change one thing: It’s just a bit too green and bushy for me; as a city denizen I tend toward a little more concrete to keep my big bug paranoia at bay.
+If I were to change one thing: It’s just a bit too green and bushy for me; as a city denizen, I tend toward a little more concrete to keep my big bug paranoia at bay.

-Room Category I prefer: Residence Suites
+Room Category I prefer: Poolside Suites

 Meet a hotel with a social purpose.
 Shinta Mani is doing just about everything right in terms of training and support for the community in which it resides.
 On top of the social aspect, the food is excellent and the entire hotel is designed in authentic Khmer style by renowned architect Bill Bensley who found inspiration in the nearby temples of Angkor Wat.